crcn/cupboard/README.md

 You can easily watch any project, and invoke commands on change by adding `--watch`.
 Here's an example:

-	cbd make --all --watch

-Another valid command is:

-	cbd some-command cupboard+celeri --watch
+	cbd make+start my-project --watch

-That command will watch projects cupboard, and celeri, and invoke `some-command` on any change.
+That command will watch `my-project`, and invoke `make` *and* `start` on any change - in that order.
+Here's what you get:

 In some cases, you may want to ignore certain directories from triggering `--watch`.
 You can easily do that by adding a `.ignorewatch` file.